-Should the Chair have a conflict of interest in interviews for members of the Executive, the Vice Chair of Council shall decide whether the Chair should withdraw from the panel.
+Should the Chair have a conflict of interest in interviews for members of the executive, the Vice Chair of Council shall decide whether the Chair should withdraw from the panel.
 In other interviews, if the Principal/Head of QCPS has a conflict of interest, they should not be a member of the panel.

-The interview will be conducted in person, except in exceptional circumstances e.g. the candidate may be based overseas or the School may be closed following Government guidance, in which case it will be conducted by video conferencing or, as a last resort, by telephone.
+The interview will be conducted in person, except in rare cases where the candidate may be based overseas, in which case it will be conducted by Skype or, as a last resort, by telephone.
 In all cases, the areas which the interview will explore will include suitability to work with children.